nithinRaj031197/Frontend_Preparation/reactjs/hooks.md

 ## What are ReactHooks:

-- React Hooks are functions, that allows you to hook into `React state and lifecycle features` from functional components.
+- React Hooks are functions, that allows you to hook into `React state and lifecycle features` to functional components.

 - They were introduced in `React 16.8` to provide a more elegant way of working with state and side effects in functional components.

+### What are the rules that must be followed while using React Hooks?

+- React Hooks must be called only at the top level.

+- It is not allowed to call them inside the nested functions, loops, or conditions

+- It is allowed to call the Hooks only from the React Function Components.

 ## List all React Hooks: